acadadev/rosrider_doc/06_FIRMWARE/README.md

 ### Enter Bootloader Mode

-- **Press and Hold the Reset Button:** Keep the reset button pressed.
+- **Press and Hold the RESET Button:** Keep the reset button pressed.
-- **Press and Hold the Boot Button:** While still holding the reset button, press the boot button.
+- **Press and Hold the BOOT Button:** While still holding the reset button, press the boot button.
-- **Release the Reset Button:** Once the reset button is released, you can also release the boot button.
+- **Release the RESET Button:** Once the reset button is released, you can also release the boot button.

 The ROSRider should now enter bootloader mode.
 This is indicated by the green LED lighting up constantly.